2026 Military Retirement & VA Disability Rates: Your Complete Guide to This Year's Increases

 TX/FL: $0

-That's nearly $100,000 you could lose (or save) based solely on where you choose to retire.
+That can approach six figures you could lose (or save) based solely on whether you keep working and where you choose to retire.
 This is why the state tax feature in our calculator is so critical for your financial planning.

 States That Don't Tax Military Retirement (2026)